Pixel super-resolution using spatially-entangled photon pairs: Discussion

-The second protocol is a full-field version of a N00N-state holographic scheme based on photon pairs (N=2)~\cite{ono_entanglement-enhanced_2013}.
-N00N states provide phase measurements with N-times better sensitivity than classical holography~\cite{israel_supersensitive_2014}.
-As shown in Figure~\ref{Figure4}, photon pairs entangled in space and polarisation pass through an SLM and illuminate a birefringent object $t_7$.
-In this case, we use a near-field configuration and the object, SLM and EMCCD camera are all positioned in conjugate image planes.
-In our experiment, $t_7$ is a checkerboard birefringent phase pattern composed of 9 square areas with different phase values (Figure~\ref{Figure4}.b).
-The SLM is used to perform a phase-shifting holographic process at four phase values $\{0,\pi/4,\pi/2,3\pi/4\}$.
-Sum-coordinate projections of four filtered JPDs are measured at each step of the process and then combined to reconstruct the object phase image (see Methods) shown in Figure~\ref{Figure4}.c.
-This image has better pixel resolution than the phase image of the same object retrieved using an equivalent classical holographic system, shown in Figure~\ref{Figure4}.d.
-Furthermore, it is worth noting that phase values in the image retrieved using photon pairs are twice those of the object and the classical phase image, as expected for N00N-state holography and also as demonstrated in previous scanning-based imaging approach with N00N states~\cite{ono_entanglement-enhanced_2013,israel_supersensitive_2014}.
-In addition to preserving this sensitivity enhancement, our full-field version of N00N-state holography then also provides a better pixel resolution, an advantage that could only be matched with the scanning version by increasing the acquisition time by at least a factor of four.
-The range of applications can be extended to non-birefringent phase objects by using birefringent plates, as done in differential interference contrast microscopy~\cite{allen_zeiss-nomarski_1969,terborg_ultrasensitive_2016}. \\ \\ \textbf{Conclusion.} We have introduced a pixel super-resolution technique based on the measurement of a spatially-resolved JPD of spatially-entangled photon pairs.
+We have introduced a pixel super-resolution technique based on the measurement of a spatially-resolved JPD of spatially-entangled photons.
 This approach retrieves spatial information about an object that is lost due to pixelation, without shifting optical elements or relying on prior knowledge.
 We demonstrated that this JPD pixel super-resolution approach can improve the spatial resolution in already established quantum illumination and entanglement-enabled holography schemes, as well as in a full-field version of N00N-state quantum holography, using different types of illumination (near-field and far-field) and different single-photon-sensitive cameras (EMCCD and SPAD).
 Our approach has the advantage that it can be used immediately in quantum imaging schemes based on photon pairs, and even in some cases by only reprocessing already acquired data.
-In addition, our approach can also be implemented in any classical imaging system limited by pixelation, after substituting the classical source by a source of entangled photon pairs with similar properties.
-Indeed, contrary to classical pixel super-resolution techniques, such as shift-and-add approaches~\cite{farsiu_fast_2004}, wavelength scanning~\cite{luo_pixel_2016} and machine-learning-based algorithms~\cite{shi_real-time_2016}, our JPD super-resolution approach has the strong advantage that it does not require displacing optical elements in the system or having prior knowledge about the object being imaged.
-Our JPD pixel super-resolution approach can therefore benefit all quantum and classical imaging applications in which the spatial resolution is limited by the camera pixel size.
+In addition, our approach can also be implemented in any classical imaging system limited by pixelation, after substituting the classical source by a source of {correlated} photons with similar properties.
+Indeed, contrary to classical pixel super-resolution techniques, such as shift-and-add approaches~\cite{farsiu_fast_2004}, wavelength scanning~\cite{luo_pixel_2016} and machine-learning-based algorithms~\cite{shi_real-time_2016}, the JPD pixel super-resolution approach has the advantage that it does not require displacing optical elements in the system or having prior knowledge about the object being imaged.
+Although we experimentally demonstrated this technique for the case of $p=2$ (photon pair) entanglement, we anticipate that our approach could be generalised for all $p$ to further increase the pixel resolution.
+Photon pair sources are without doubt the current experimental choice in any given lab but recent efforts have shown promising progress towards direct generation of spatially entangled three-photon states~\cite{borshchevskaya_three-photon_2015}.
+We also underline that although the schemes shown here used spatially entangled photons, strictly speaking it is not entanglement but only spatial correlations that are used to generate the JPD.
+This opens the intriguing prospect for future work to investigate the potential of classical sources of light, e.g. thermal light, to achieve similar pixel super-resolution as shown here but with ready access to {$p>2$} JPDs.